This post may contain affiliate links. Read my disclosure policy.

 - Divide cookie dough between the 24 cups, about 1 T in each.

 - Bake for 12-14 minutes, or until golden brown and crisp.

 - Cool in pan for several minutes before removing to cooling rack to cool completely.

 - Meanwhile, slowly melt one stick (1/2 cup) butter in a pan over medium-low heat, then cook slowly until butter is dark golden brown and smells nutty.
 Remove from heat and cool to room temperature.

 - Place remaining softened 1/2 stick of butter in the bowl of a stand mixer and beat until creamy.

-- Slowly beat in the browned butter, then add the pumpkin and pumpkin pie spice, beating until combined.
+- Slowly beat in the browned butter, then add the brown sugar, pumpkin, and pumpkin pie spice, beating until combined.

 - Gradually add the powdered sugar and beat until thick and fluffy, adding additional milk or powdered sugar to achieve the desired consistency.